chapel-lang/chapel/doc/release/platforms/README.cray.rst

 default of 8 MiB.

-You can set the task stack size using ``CHPL_RT_CALL_STACK_SIZE``, as described in :doc:`../executing`.
+You can set the task stack size using ``CHPL_RT_CALL_STACK_SIZE``, as described in  README.executing.
 The following would make the task stack size 128 KiB, for example:

   .. code-block:: sh